mydgd/snowflake-table-catalog/README.md

 ```

-Edit: Application was tested with Streamlit 1.11.1 and Snowflake Python Connector 2.7.7, newer versions may crush the application.
+Edit: Application was tested with Streamlit 1.11.1 and Snowflake Python Connector 2.7.7.